anet-be/mlua/README.md

 ## Overview

 MLua is a Lua language plugin the MUMPS database.
-It provides the means to call Lua from whitin M. Here is [more complete documentation](https://dev.anet.be/doc/brocade/mlua/html/index.html) of where this project is headed.
+It provides the means to call Lua from within M. Here is [more complete documentation](https://dev.anet.be/doc/brocade/mlua/html/index.html) of where this project is headed.
 MLua incorporates [lua-yottadb](https://github.com/orbitalquark/lua-yottadb/) so that Lua code written for that (per ydb's [Multi-Language Programmer's Guide](https://docs.yottadb.com/MultiLangProgGuide/luaprogram.html)) will also work with MLua.

 Invoking a Lua command is easy: